Ontario Animal Health Network (OAHN) Swine Network Quarterly Veterinary Report

 Ontario Provincial Slaughter Statistic Summary

-Dr. Christine Pelland reported there were no significant changes in the provincial statistics.
+Dr. Christine Pelland reported there were no significant changes in the causes of partial or whole carcass condemnations in Q2.

 CanSpotASF Surveillance Update

 Dr. Christa Arsenault provided an update on CanSpotASF activity in Ontario.
-CanSpotASF is a risk-based early detection testing program that is available at approved Canadian Animal Health Surveillance Network (CAHSN) laboratories, which includes the Animal Health Lab (AHL) in Ontario.
+CanSpotASF is a risk-based early detection testing program that is available at approved Canadian Animal Health Surveillance Network (CAHSN) laboratories, which includes the AHL in Ontario.
 The CanSpotASF program is set up with the goal of early detection of ASF.
-It is to be used when ASF is not a main rule-out diagnosis and where early clinical signs of ASF could be masked by other routinely diagnosed swine endemic viruses in Canada.
+It is to be used when ASF is not a main rule-out diagnosis and where early clinical signs of ASF could be masked by other routinely diagnosed swine endemic diseases in Canada.
 If ASF is suspected on a farm/premise, the Canadian Food Inspection Agency (CFIA) must be notified immediately.

 International Disease Topics Of Interest Summary